solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![[Apo](https://web.archive.org/web/20000815070032/http://www.planethalflife.com/apo/), a prolific level designer who contributed to Cold Ice as well as many other mods.](images/34-34.png)

-This allowed me to concentrate on my expertise area.
+This enabled me to concentrate on my expertise area.
 For me, it was about game mechanics and improving the gameplay, making it balanced.
 I really liked the programming aspect and building the libraries called *.dlls*.
-The libraries contained the logic to make the weapons act differently.
+The libraries contained logic to make the weapons act differently.
 Every time I changed gaming behavior, it would have to be recompiled, and the game relaunched.
-This loop took at least three minutes for every change.
+This loop took at least three minutes for every change — a time before hot-swappable code.

 2D art was also of interest.
 I enjoyed fiddling with the HUD (heads up display), the information printed on the screen.
-I spent many hours developing a “smart hud notification system,” experimenting with mapping sprites (varying-transparency graphics).
+I spent hours developing a “smart hud notification system,” experimenting with mapping sprites (varying-transparency graphics).
 The goal was to improve real-time information and to enhance the play experience.

 ![Before ticketing systems, a .plan-ideas file, with notes on future game modes.
 Also known as a delta file.](images/34-35.png)